visgl/react-map-gl/docs/components/popup.md

 # Popup Control

-This is a React equivalent of Mapbox's [Popup Control](https://www.mapbox.com/mapbox-gl-js/api/#popup)
+This is a React equivalent of Mapbox's [Popup Control](https://www.mapbox.com/mapbox-gl-js/api/#popup), which can be used to show tooltip popups with custom HTML content at specific locations on the map.

 ```js
 import {Component} from 'react';